MikroElektronika/mikrosdk_click_v2/clicks/irthermo2/README.md

 ## Examples Description

-> IrThermo 2 is a non-contact temperature measurement click.
+> IrThermo 2 is a non-contact temperature measurement Click.
 The sensor absorbs the infrared
 > radiation emitted by the target object (withing the sensor’s field of view) and
 > the integrated math engine calculates its temperature by comparing it with the temperature
 > of the silicon die.
 The measurement range of the sensor is between –40°C to 125°C.